 What is #smut4change?
-It's a hashtag I made up one day when I was thinking about how I could use my talents to give something back to the LGBTQ+ community and humanitarian causes.
+It's a hashtag I made up one day when I was thinking about how I could use my talents to give something back to humanitarian causes.
 For now, I'm keeping it simple, and donating the quarterly net profits from my ebook sales to a not-for-profit organization.

 If you're an author, I invite you to embrace this idea, and donate a part of your profits to a charity of your choice.
-Then, let the world know with the #smut4change hashtag.
+Then, let the world know with the #smut4change hashtag on social media.

 If you are a reader, you can feel good knowing that whenever you buy one of my books, you're supporting a good cause at the same time.
 And if you review or mention one of my books online, please throw #smut4change in there if you can.

 Thanks for reading, and stay smutty my friends!

 Here is a list of some of the organizations I have donated to using my ebook profits.

 - LibreOffice A volunteer-driven, nonprofit free office suite.